mendelt/bluepill-howto/src/project_setup.md

     loop { }
 }
 ```

+TODO: explain no_main and no_std
+TODO: explain panic_semihosting
+TODO: imports
+TODO: explain _peripherals and _device
+TODO: rewrite to blinky
+TODO: explain loop

 To make this program work we need to add the dependencies we used to Cargo.toml
 ```